 Batman/Planetary: Night on Earth.
 The Planetary team of Warren Ellis and John Cassaday crosses over the Wildstorm Earth with many versions of Batman.
 Edited by Scott Dunbier.

-Joe Simon announce that they have reached an out of court settlement over
+Joe Simon announce that they have reached an out of court settlement

-the rights to Captain America, clearing the way to future film and media
+the rights to Captain America, clearing the way to future film and

 exploitation of the character.
-The details are confidential, but
+The details are confidential,

 then they always are.